pemblabs/pemblabs.github.io/_posts/2025-02-17-Unmasking the Threat: A Deep Dive into a Phishing Campaign Targeting Corporate and Educational Emails.markdown

 ![commit]({{site.baseurl}}/images/commit.png)

 This change in the deployment included few emails of the company I work for which triggered a threat intel alert for unsactioned brand name mentions.
-The threat actor add a total of 14 repositories with 7 being part of this active campaign and other which seem to have been used for testing.
+The threat actor added a total of 14 repositories with 7 being part of this active campaign and others which seem to have been used for testing.
 In addition to that,  what appears to be a phishing kit zip folder was still available on one of the repo.

 ### VIP Email Only Technique
 The threat actor/phishing kit employed what I am calling a "VIP Email Only" technique which the initial page only redirects emails that are part of the allowed email list to the phishing landing page mimicking Microsoft o365.
 The page simply displays a headline which saying "Indentity Verification Required" and asks for the target to enter the user's organization email in order to proceed.
 This technique seems to be used to provide some sort of legitimacy to the page which also displays a cookie policy banner for the same intent.